-(i) Trade receivables
+(i) Trade Receivables

-The company evaluates the concentration of risk with respect to trade receivables as high.
-Company primarily generates revenue from sale of power to single off taker i.e. SECI, which is the sole customer of the Company.
-SECI is high rated public sector undertaking with credit rating of A1+ as per ICRA Limited.
-As per the terms of the PPA, SECI was required to issue and maintain letter of credit facility in favour of the Company as a payment security mechanism.
-During the year, the Company has obtained a Letter of Credit from SECI amounting to INR 61.68 million (As at March 31, 2022: INR 65.01 million) to secure its credit risk associated with receivables.
+The Company evaluates the concentration of risk with respect to trade receivables as low. as the Company primarily generates revenue from sale of power to single-off taker i.e. BESCOM, which is the sole customer of the Company.
+BESCOM is high rated public sector undertaking with credit rating of A1+ as per ICRA Limited.